-It’s no secret that the New Year brings on new inspiration and desire for health.
-I don’t need to say it again, but I will remind you that less than 10% will still be pursuing their resolution within just a few months.
+It’s no secret that the New Year, birthdays or any new chapter brings on new inspiration and desire for health.
+Did you know that less than 10% will still be pursuing their resolution within just a few months.

 So, today I wanted to share 5 ways that I personally navigate cravings so that they don’t get the best of me long term:

 1. Create space in your plan for the foods you love - whether it’s cookies, pizza, ice cream – whatever!
 Plan to eat that stuff in a reasonable serving size once or twice a week (depending on what YOUR body can handle).
 Not depriving yourself is actually the key to staying on track.